-Under the provisions of 14 CFR 21.101, Dassault Aviation must show that the Model Falcon 900EX and Falcon 2000EX airplanes, as modified, comply with the regulations in the U.S. type certification basis established for those airplanes.
-The U.S. type certification basis for the airplanes is established in accordance with §§ 21.21 and 21.17, and the type certification application date.
-The U.S. type certification basis for the Model Falcon 900EX airplanes is listed in Type Certificate Data Sheet No. A46EU, revision 13, dated February 27, 2006, which covers all variants of the Model Falcon 900 airplanes, including the Falcon 900EX EASy.
-The U.S. type certification basis for the Model Falcon 2000EX airplanes is listed in Type Certificate Data Sheet No. A50NM, revision 3, dated September 21, 2004, which covers all variants of the Model Falcon 2000 airplanes, including the Falcon 2000 EX EASy.
+Under the provisions of 14 CFR 21.101, the Federal Express Corporation must show that the Boeing Model 757-200 airplanes, as modified, comply with the regulations in the U.S. typecertification basis established for those airplanes.
+The U.S. type-certification basis for the airplanes is established in accordance with § 21.21 and 21.17, and the type certification application date.

+The U.S. type-certification basis for these airplane models is listed in Type Certificate Data Sheet No. A2NM, revision 27, dated July 16, 2009, which covers all variants of the 757 airplanes.